25k Course Description (2440ft of elevation gain):

 For those of you looking for the last step before trying a Trail Marathon, this is it.
 This course should give you the challenge, mentally and physically, that you need to be able confidently enter a road or trail marathon.

-This is an important spot on the course because the Marathoners will continue heading down for their 10 mile loop and the 25k runners will head left onto 4 Gorge Trail.
+Again, this is an important spot on the course because the Marathoners will continue heading straight for their 10 mile loop and the 25k runners will head right heading up the long 1000ft climb on the Brushy Mountain Fire Road.